gordofreemo/DiseaseSimulation/README.md

 - Made AgentManager class to handle initialization of Agents
 - Agents appear to function, message sending/disease spreading works fine
 - Made AgentDrawer class to draw agents on some screen
+- Finished the display class
+- Made the grapher display
-- Started a bit of the display
+- Made the logging display

-TO DO:
-- Make PDF design diagram
+- Made the file parsing work